Wisconsin Army National Guard Best Warrior Competition 2023

-Staff Sgt.
-Michael Petersen, a Wisconsin Army National Guard Soldier assigned to Charlie Troop, 1st Squadron, 105th Cavalry, speaks with other Soldiers following his completion of the land navigation event for the Wisconsin National Guard 2023 Best Warrior Competition at Fort McCoy, Wis., April 21, 2023.
-Peterson was the first to complete the land navigation event.
-The Wisconsin Army National Guard's annual Best Warrior Competition is designed to recognize and reward Soldiers who demonstrate exceptional skills, leadership, and dedication through a variety of grueling tasks including a 12-mile road march, weapons qualifications, land navigation, and the Army Combat Fitness Test.
+Wisconsin Army National Guard Soldiers Sgt.
+Tyler Uhls, assigned to Charlie Company, 1st Battalion, 128th Infantry Regiment, Spc.
+Jordan Reed, assigned to 1157th Transportation Company, and Spc.
+Ronan Magiera-Kmiecik, assigned to Charlie Company, 1st Battalion, 128th Infantry Regiment, participate in a 12-mile ruck march during the 2023 Wisconsin Army National Guard Best Warrior Competition at Fort McCoy, Wis., April 22.
+The competition is designed to recognize and reward Soldiers who demonstrate exceptional skills, leadership, and dedication through a variety of grueling tasks including a 12-mile road march, weapons qualifications, land navigation, and the Army Combat Fitness Test.
 The four-day competition culminates in the crowning of Wisconsin’s best Soldier and noncommissioned officer of the year.
-(112th Mobile Public Affairs Detachment photo by Sgt.
-Payton Wehr)
+(U.S. Army photo by Sgt.
+1st Class Bridget J. Vian)

 |Date Taken: